Crecker2/portfolio/_cards/cca.md

 modaltarget: '#cca'
 ---

-For the past 3 years, I have assisted my former high school civics class in writing the _Civil Rights Cold Case Records Collection Act_, a bipartisan bill which seeks justice for the victims of civil rights cold cases.
-The bill was signed into law in January 2019.
-I created a press website and resources to help with media coverage, and made contributions to the main website, as well.
+In 2015, my former high school civics class wrote the  _Civil Rights Cold Case Records Collection Act_, a bipartisan bill which seeks justice for the victims of civil rights cold cases.
+The bill was signed into law in January 2019 after more than three years of lobbying.
+I created a press website and resources to help with media coverage, contacted reporters, and participated in interviews.